IoDevl/RandomCameraProject/README.md

 2. Controls:
    - Press 'N' to toggle face censoring on/off
+   - Press 'M' to toggle hand measurements on/off
    - Press 'Q' to quit the program

 3. To use in other applications: